 UW System employees who meet certain requirements are eligible for military leave benefits through the State of Wisconsin.
 There are two different military leave benefits – an annual 30-day military leave benefit if you are in the reserves and a 4-year benefit if you are called to active duty from the reserves.

-Eligibility for military leave benefits is determined by your appointment type and the nature of your military leave.
+Eligibility for military leave benefits is determined by appointment type and the nature of the military leave.
 See theto see if your appointment type is eligible for military leave benefits.

 If you are a member of the reserves (National Guard, State Defense Force, or any other military reserve), you can take up to 30 working days of leave per year to attend military schools and annual field training or annual active duty for training, and any other state or federal tours of active duty, except extended active duty service or service as a member of the active armed forces of the United States.
 This leave is not granted for absences that are less than three days.